Berov/GoogleDeveloperChallengeScholarship-AndroidBasics-Nanodegree-2018/ThirdProject-QuizApp/README.md

-# Second Project - Quiz App
+# Third Project - Quiz App

 PROJECT SPECIFICATION
 1. App contains 4 - 10 questions, including at least one check box, one radio button, and one text entry.